 The interim report identified 6m customers it believes are paying excessive prices for their insurance.
 Of these, 2m are “vulnerable”.
 The final report will put forward remedies.

-We are concerned that the FCA’s remedies are being made in the absence of public consensus about the nature of insurance.
+We are concerned that the FCA’s remedies for current pricing practises are being made in the absence of public consensus about the nature of insurance.
 Motor insurance is unique in that it is compulsory, is sold by commercial enterprises and is priced based on the nature of the buyer rather than the product.

 This throws up three question:

 In most countries, motor and home insurance is priced according to an approximation of the risk profile of the insured.
 The impact is that different customers pay different prices for the same ‘product’.